huntergroff/My-Favorite-Artist/README.md

 - replace this readme with description and whatnot
 - replace recent searches with "suggested searches" and implement

-- make 3-picture clickable slideshow
-- fix description box
+VISH
 - comment javascript
+- replace readme with paragraph

+HUNTER
+- suggested searches
+- github stuff

 ## WHAT WE HAVE
 ARTIST